Dyson (company): Early years

 The directors of the ballbarrow company thought if a better vacuum was possible, Hoover or Electrolux would have invented it.
 Dyson was undeterred, and was kicked out of his company.
 Jeremy Fry provided 49% of the investment for cyclonic vacuum development, and the rest came from a loan.
 In the shed behind his house, Dyson developed 5,127 prototype designs between 1979 and 1984.
 The first prototype vacuum cleaner, a red and blue machine, brought Dyson little success, as he struggled to find a licensee for his machine in the UK and America.
-Manufacturing companies such as Hoover did not want to license the design, probably because the vacuum bag market was worth $500M and thus Dyson was a threat to their profits.
+Manufacturing companies such as Hoover did not want to license the design, probably because the vacuum bag market was worth US$500 million and thus Dyson was a threat to their profits.

 The only company that expressed interest in the new cyclonic vacuum technology was Dyson's former employer, Rotork.
 Built by Italian appliance maker Zanussi and sold by Kleeneze through a mail order catalogue, the Kleeneze Rotork Cyclon was the first publicly sold vacuum cleaner of Dyson's design.
 Only about 500 units were sold in 1983.

-In April 1984, Dyson claimed that he had sent the prototype machines, drawings, and confidential information to American consumer-products maker Amway as part of a proposed licensing deal.
+In April 1984 Dyson claimed that he had sent the prototype machines, drawings, and confidential information to the American consumer-products maker Amway as part of a proposed licensing deal.
 The deal fell through, but in January 1985 Amway produced the CMS-1000, a machine which was very similar to the Dyson design.
 Less than a month later, Dyson sued Amway for patent infringement.

-In 1985 a Japanese company, Apex Ltd., expressed interest in licensing Dyson's design and in March 1986 a reworked version of the Cyclon – called G-Force – was put into production and sold in Japan for the equivalent of US$2,000.
+In 1985 a Japanese company, Apex Ltd., expressed interest in licensing Dyson's design and in March 1986 a reworked version of the Cyclon, called G-Force, was put into production and sold in Japan for the equivalent of US$2,000.
 The G-Force had an attachment that could turn it into a table to save space in small Japanese apartments.
 In 1991, it won the International Design Fair prize in Japan, and became a status symbol there.

 Founding

+Dual cyclone

 Using the income from the Japanese licence, James Dyson set up Dyson Appliances Limited in 1991, although it was registered as Barleta Limited.
 The first dual-cyclone vacuum built under the Dyson name, the DA 001, was produced by American company Phillips Plastics in a facility in Wrexham, Wales, beginning in January 1993 and sold for about £200.
 Vacuum assembly took place in the unused half of the plastic factory.
 Due to quality control concerns and Phillips's desire to renegotiate the terms of their contract to build the vacuum cleaner, Dyson severed the agreement in May 1993.
 Within two months he set up a new supply chain and opened a new production facility in Chippenham, Wiltshire, England; the first vacuum built at the new facility was completed 1 July 1993.
 The DA 001 was soon replaced by an almost identical cleaner, the DC01.

 Dyson licensed the technology in North America from 1986 to 2001 to Fantom Technologies, after which Dyson entered the market directly.